Skip to :main content | Skip to :main menu | Skip to :section menu

 More about Extra Mile

-Christopher Dingle is Professor of Music and Research Degrees Co-ordinator.
-He is a specialist in French Music, notably Messiaen, and the history and practice of music criticism.
+Christopher Dingle is a specialist in French Music, notably Messiaen, and the history and practice of music criticism.
 Messiaen’s Un oiseau des arbres de Vie (orchestration realized by Dingle), received its world premiere at the 2015 BBC Proms.
 His next Messiaen project will be an exploration of the oratorio La Transfiguration de Notre-Seigneur Jésus-Christ drawing on previously unseen sketch material.

 Dingle is editor of The Cambridge History of Music Criticism and a book of conversations with Julian Anderson is in preparation.
-He has supervised a number of research degrees to successful completion and Chris would like to hear from potential research/graduate students with interests that relate to his research areas.
+Chris is an experienced supervisor of supervised a number of research degrees to successful completion and he would like to hear from potential research/graduate students with interests that relate to his research areas.

 Chris is author of Messiaen’s Final Works (Ashgate, 2013) and the acclaimed biography The Life of Messiaen (Cambridge University Press, 2007).
 He is also co-editor of Messiaen Perspectives 1: Sources and Influences and Messiaen Perspectives 2: Techniques, Influence and Reception (both Ashgate, 2013) as well as the earlier collection Olivier Messiaen: Music, Art and Literature.
 He was the organiser of the Messiaen 2008 Centenary Conference hosted by Birmingham Conservatoire in June 2008, having previously conceived and organised the Messiaen 2002 International Conference in Sheffield.
 His research has been funded on several occasions by The British Academy.